Little One: Chapter 21

 “Will you please tell me, Fi’?”
 Jesse’s quiet, musical voice probed again.

 I looked down.
-Normally, in a situation like this I would start deflecting, misleading, changing the subject, making up my usual excuses.
-But the alcohol was making it hard react like I usually did.
-All of my defenses had fallen.
+Normally, in a situation like this I would start deflecting, misleading, changing the subject, making up my usual bullshit excuses.
+But the alcohol was making it hard to react like I usually did.
+All of my typical defenses had fallen.

 Jesse tilted his head downward, trying to keep level with my orbital position.